upenn-embedded/final-project-s25-the-algorithm/README.md

 *In a few sentences, describe your final project.*

 We are creating a robotic screwdriver.
 We use a delta robot manipulator as our robotic arm, providing precise millimeter-level 3-dimensional control of the screwdriver attached to the end effector of our robotic arm.
-Equipped with computer vision, the robotic screwdriver contains a camera which detects the desired screws to screw in, and maps the coordinates of the screws to the corresponding motor control coordinates for the delta robot manipulator, which - in turn - will screw in the screws and assemble our object.
+Equipped with computer vision, the robotic screwdriver contains a camera which detects the desired screws to screw in, and maps the coordinates of the screws to the corresponding motor control coordinates for the delta robot manipulator, which - in turn - will screw or unscrew the screws and assemble or disassemble our object.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

+With our project, we are trying to solve the problem of manual assembly for manufacturing products which include screws.
+This project is interesting because of its immense potential: it can be applied to almost any manufacturing process and has the potential to enhance such processes.
+Its intended purpose, to automate the assembly process for screws, enables us to resolve a major bottleneck in the manufacturing process and in turn increase throughput.

 ### 3. System Block Diagram